Do Natural Remedies for Scars Really Work? Here’s What to Know

 To use lemon juice for fading scars, squeeze fresh lemon juice into a small bowl, dip a cotton ball into the juice, and apply it directly to the scarred area.
 Leave it on for 10-15 minutes, then rinse with lukewarm water.

-It’s important to note that lemon juice can make the skin more sensitive to sunlight, so be sure to apply sunscreen before going outside.
+My Own Experience: lemon irritates my skin, which is sensitive.
+It’s important to know that lemon juice can make the skin more sensitive to sunlight, so be sure to apply sunscreen before going outside.

 Coconut oil is a versatile natural remedy that offers numerous benefits for the skin.
 Its use in fading scars, however, isn’t well-documented.
 Results are mixed.